hpssjellis/tedx-feb-2026-educational-duality/README.md

 Full Draft talk [here](https://hpssjellis.github.io/tedx-feb-2026-educational-duality/public/index.html)

+Full Powerpoint with presenters notes in the file called [TEDX-Ellis-Feb13-V15.pptx](TEDX-Ellis-Feb13-V15.pptx)   If the version has changed download the higher verison.

 ## slide 1 Why it's important to still do what the machine can do.
 **Who’s Awake When the Machine Is Wrong?
 Automation is impressive; oversight is essential.**